 If your school is a member of theoryofknowledge.net, we have designed a series of lessons on the exhibition, with a three practice exhibition tasks.
 These will familiarize you with the IA prompts, how to select effective objects, and the assessment rubric.
 If you are signed into the site, you can access these lessons here.

 You can also find out our thoughts on the TOK exhibition (and the TOK essay) in several webinars that we have delivered.
-The main one is the TOK Assessment 2022 webinar, but we also consider this form of assessment in our free webinars on the 2022 course.
 You can see these webinars on this page of the site.